rails/rails/guides/source/active_record_migrations.md

 ```

 This migration will remove the `description` and `name` columns, create a new
-string column called `part_number` and adds an index on it.
-Finally it renames
+string column called `part_number` and add an index on it.
+Finally, it renames
 the `upccode` column to `upc_code`.

 [`change_table`]: https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-change_table